-“It’s good to have darkness,” The Weeknd said to Zane Lowe of Apple Music’s Beats 1 show.
+“It’s good to have darkness,” The Weeknd said to Zane Lowe of Apple Music’s “Beats 1” show.
 “Because when the light comes, it feels so much better.”

 After Grammy performances that launched a thousand swooning fangirls, the Ethiopian-Canadian sensation known as The Weeknd (Real name Abel Tesfaye) was ready for anything, including his most enticing record yet.
 “Starboy” is titled after a Jamaican slang term, meaning someone important and recognizable, and with this record, he cements himself as exactly that.

-Then there’s the titular title track “Starboy,” a boastful vocal treat in which cars, women, and of course, drugs are centerpieces.
+Then there’s the titular track, “Starboy,” a boastful vocal treat in which cars, women, and, of course, drugs are centerpieces.
 “Look what you’ve done,” he wails over a cascading fall of drums, asking the listener to recognize that they helped create his grandiose persona through fame.
-He sings of having
+Tesfaye sings of having